YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 * A one minute wait on a region due to an explicit MUPIP FREEZE or an implicit freeze, such as BACKUP, INTEG -ONLINE, and so on.

 * MUPIP actions find kill_in_prog (KILLs in progress) to be non-zero after a one minute wait on a region.
-Note that GT.M internally maintains a list of PIDs (up to a maximum of 8 PIDs) currently doing a KILL operation.
+Note that YottaDB internally maintains a list of PIDs (up to a maximum of 8 PIDs) currently doing a KILL operation.

 * A process encounters conditions that produce the following operator log messages: BUFOWNERSTUCK, INTERLOCK_FAIL, JNLPROCSTUCK, SHUTDOWN, WRITERSTUCK, MAXJNLQIOLOCKWAIT, MUTEXLCKALERT, SEMWT2LONG, and COMMITWAITPID.